Simuleos-lab/TaraKernel.jl/notes/_CURATED/T20251123-Canonical.Record.Rep.SPEC.md

 - herarchical info is stored on each pairs
     - reduce corruption risk
     - make easier recoveries
-- fit perfectly with `LitteDict` two vector implementation
+- fit perfectly with `LittleDict` two vector implementation
 - Only `DynamicLiteRecord` will have non canonical depots